True to our Presbyterian roots,

 Getting into the nitty-gritty of leadership, this course examines matters relating to Christian practice—including polity, pedagogy, spiritual disciplines, social justice, and the missional church—with the goal of prepping future leaders for engagement in this congregation, our presbytery, and beyond.

 Special studies are offered periodically throughout the year, often coinciding with special seasons such as Advent or Lent.
-Email Lynn Collyer for more information.
+Email Phyllis Kidwell for more information.

 Curious to learn more about something you've read here?
-Email Lynn Collyer for more information about Christian Education at FPC Tyler.
+Email Phyllis Kidwell for more information about Christian Education at FPC Tyler.